-8 DECISIONS BY THE ADJUDICATION PANEL FOR WALES
+8. ADJUDICATION PANEL FOR WALES (APW) DECISIONS

-Submitted - a report by the Director of Function (Council Business)/Monitoring Officer summarising cases published by the Adjudication Panel for Wales (APW) since the Standards Committee's meetings on 18 June 2024 and 31 December 2024.
+Submitted - a report by the Director of Function (Council Business)/Monitoring Officer summarising cases published by the Adjudication Panel for Wales (APW) since the Standards Committee's last meeting on 18 June 2024 and 31 December 2024.